simmosa/Widget_app/README.md

 ### Widget Wizard link
-Widget Wizard can be accessed here: LINK
+Widget Wizard can be accessed here: https://widget-wizard.herokuapp.com/

 # Development of back-end and front-end functionality
-Widget Wziard was a collaborative project with 4 team members.
+Widget Wizard was a collaborative project with 4 team members.
 Each member was self-assigned to and involved in different aspects of its development.

 ## Widget application development